Infinitelabbisolutions/Autodoc_TaskWork/readme.md

 # Data Analysis Project - Autodoc

 ## 📊 About the Project
 This project was developed as part of an Autodoc task, implementing a data analytics pipeline.
-The solution involves Python for initial data ingestion into MySQL, followed by SQL-based ETL transformations and analysis, and finally Power BI visualizations.
+The solution involves SQL-based ETL transformations and analysis, followed by Power BI visualizations.

 The workflow includes:
-1. Data ingestion from CSV to MySQL using Python
-2. Data transformation and analysis using SQL views
+1. Data transformation and analysis using SQL views
-3. Funnel analysis and behavior pattern extraction
+2. Funnel analysis and behavior pattern extraction
-4. Visualization of insights using Power BI
+3. Visualization of insights using Power BI

 ## 🛠️ Technologies Used
-- **Python 3.x** - Data processing and MySQL integration
-  - pandas - Data manipulation and CSV processing
-  - mysql-connector-python - Database connection and operations
-  - typing - Type hints for better code maintenance
-  - logging - Comprehensive error tracking and operation logging
-- **MySQL Workbench 8.0** - Database management and SQL development
+- **MySQL Workbench 8.0** - Database management, ETL process and SQL development
-  - Primary tool for SQL query development and testing
+  - Primary tool for SQL query development, ETL transformations and testing
   - Note: SQL syntax may need adjustments if using different database tools
   - Specific features like `GROUP_CONCAT` and `TIMESTAMPDIFF` are MySQL-specific
 - **Power BI** - Data visualization and dashboards